 Get Preventive Botox

 While Botox might seem like a last resort for getting rid of wrinkles, both Schultz and Guanche are fans, even as a preventative measure.
 "If you’re afraid of the needle, topical botulinum toxin is available in your dermatologist’s office," Schultz says.
 He adds, "It has the exact same results as the injectable form with no pain."
 Guanche recommends baby Botox: "Low-dose neuromodulators, such as Botox, Xeomin, Jeuveau, or Dysport, can prevent the deepening of lines in the crow's feet area."

 But like any treatment, Botox is not without its side effects.
-Although generally mild and "very tolerable when an experienced and properly trained board-certified dermatologist is chosen," says Guanche, they include bruising, swelling, and asymmetry.
+Although generally mild and "very tolerable when an experienced and properly trained board-certified dermatologist is chosen," says Guanche, they may include bruising, swelling, and asymmetry.
 Also, keep in mind that Botox isn't for everyone.
-According to experts, if you're pregnant or have had facial paralysis, you should not use Botox.
+According to our experts, if you're pregnant or have had facial paralysis, you should not use Botox.

 Try Acid Peels or Laser Treatments

 If you need to break out the big guns, it might be time to pay a visit to a dermatologist.
 "In-office glycolic acid peels are a great start.
 We use a higher percentage of glycolic acid than you can get at home, and it takes less than 10 minutes for the entire procedure.
 The acid actually works in two to three minutes," Schultz says.
 "Also, laser treatments are available.
 They work by making your body believe there is a small wound.
 The body reacts by building more collagen to heal the wound."